seanoc5/courageoussearch/README.md

 - **Analyze** Results: Shared & Customizable Analysis
 - **Collaborate**: Share as much as you like

+### Why be Courageous in Search?
+Courageous Search--_when done properly_--takes more **initial** effort than just hitting one of the mega-corp search engines.

+So why bother?

+In short: because humans _(us, people, or as the coming [singularity](https://en.wikipedia.org/wiki/Technological_singularity) will likely call us: Meat Puppets)_ are still better, faster, and smarter than the machines.
+At least for the next few years.
+AND: after an initial '_getting started_' investment of time, effort, and thinking, the **search and discovery process** will be significantly more rewarding and less taxing.

+There are those of us who are adventurous, brave, and courageous in our own intellectually capacity.
+This project is specifically focused on the courageous folks who want to **leverage technology** rather than _bow to it_.

+**¡Own your Own Search!**

+Take the Power back from the mega-corps and tech-bros.
+Take ownership of your discovery process and more.
+Make tech work for you, rather than you being the raw material feeding the big black boxes.

+Curious?
+Skeptical?
+Doubtful?
+Read on!

 ## What you search
   - Brave Search [API](https://brave.com/search/api/)